FilipS90/MovieSoup/README.md

 Its fairly simple, just add words (or full movie names) you would want to search for and hit Претражи.

-It's far from perfect (especially the UI), it was more of a side project and fun for me, and checking out how Python works as I've never dealth with it before..
-As Todd Howard would say, "This just works".
+It's far from perfect (especially the UI), it was more of a side project and fun for me, and checking out how Python works as I've never dealth with it before.